MichaelSolomonidis/WorkFlow-Scheduling/README.md

+The program i provide is in a rar form and written in Google Colab

 This program is designed to assign tasks to different processors in a computer system, aiming to do so in the most efficient way possible.
 Here's how it works:

 Setting Up the Processors and Tasks: